 With this initiative, Oregon prohibited real estate transfer taxes throughout the state with one tiny clause excluding Washington County.
 In the past, transfer taxes have helped fund and transform the economy and community of Washington County, bringing in millions of dollars every year.

 And it appears Washington County transfer taxes are going nowhere soon.
-In fact, the success of the Washington County taxes have prompted the Oregon Legislature to introduce a 2020 bill restoring the transfer tax across the state.
+In fact, the success of the Washington County taxes have prompted the Oregon Legislature to introduce bills restoring the transfer tax across the state.
 While the bills did not pass in 2020, the governor still plans to pursue the increases over the future, so tax rates may change at any time.

 How Much Are Transfer Taxes in Oregon?